snyssen/nix-dev-env/README.md

 Once the files are in place, you should:

 1. Run `direnv allow` to allow direnv to load the .envrc file.
 This should in turn automatically build the Nix flake and load the dependencies.
-2. Run `just setup` to run the setup command (this will simply install the pre-commit hook).

 You are now ready to start hacking!